Akuli/teek/docs/tkinter.rst

 Dialogs
 -------

-Dialog functions are named differently in pythotk.
+Dialog functions are named differently in teek.
 For example, instead of ``filedialog.askopenfilename()`` you use :func:`tk.dialog.open_file() <.dialog.open_file>`.
 Unlike in tkinter, you don't need to import anything special in order to use the dialog functions;
-``import pythotk as tk`` is all you need, and after that, you can do ``tk.dialog.open_file()``.
+``import teek as tk`` is all you need, and after that, you can do ``tk.dialog.open_file()``.